JaxPlays-Inc/jaxplays.org/content/productions/2022/2022-The-Great-Gatsby.md

 show_details:
 - Writer: F. Scott Fitzgerald - wiki
 - Adapter: Simon Levy - wiki
+Description: "*The Great Gatsby*, adapted by Simon Levy, brings F. Scott Fitzgerald's classic American novel to the stage in a tale of doomed love, unfulfilled aspirations, and the American Dream gone awry, all set against the jazz-infused backdrop of the Roaring '20s."
 Genres:
 - Play
 - Literary Fiction